thereisnotime/SheLLM/README.md

 - [x] Add TAB completion for commands.
 - [ ] Add support for PowerShell.

+## 🧪 Tests

+Test following cases/scenarios:

+- [x] Test if it works while in an SSH session and if remote server will save prompt history. - works, prompt not saved.
+- [ ] Test how long history can be used/contextualized.
+- [ ] Test if it works with different shells.
+- [ ] Test if it handles errors.
+- [ ] Test in tmux.
+- [ ] Test in screen.
+- [ ] Test if it will work better outside of venv when multiplexed.
+- [ ] Test context handling.

-## Contribution
+## 🤝 Contribution

 Feel free to contribute to SheLLM by creating issues or pull requests.
+If you are not into coding, you can also support the project by doing tests with various shells, terminals and OS versions (check the Tests section above).
 If you have any questions or need help, feel free to ask in the discussions group on Telegram:

 ![Static Badge](https://img.shields.io/badge/https%3A%2F%2Ft.me%2F%2BIBtlo3xD-cs0NzVk?style=flat&logo=telegram&label=Telegram%20Group&link=https%3A%2F%2Ft.me%2F%2BIBtlo3xD-cs0NzVk)

-## License
+## 📜 License

 Check the [LICENSE](LICENSE) file for more information.

-## Acknowledgements
+## 🙏 Acknowledgements

 - [OpenAI](https://openai.com) for providing their Python library and nice API.
 - [Groq](https://groq.com) for providing their Python library and nice API.